-Breast cancer remains the most common cancer in women, in the UK 1 in 7 women will get breast cancer at some point in their lives.
-However, 25% of those cases are preventable with the right measures in place.
-The numbers of women surviving breast cancer are increasing each year with 90% surviving to 5 years and 50% to ten years.
+25% of breast cancer cases are preventable with the right measures in place.
+The numbers of women surviving breast cancer are increasing each year with 90% surviving to 5 years and 50% to 10 years.

 Despite the known benefits of exercise, the majority of cancer survivors are not meeting the NHS guidelines for physical activity.
 Cancer rehab can be beneficial to all stages of cancer care as well as prevent cancer recurrence.